December 20, 2018 | 7 minute read

 MITRE ATT&CK product evaluations are an exciting, useful evaluation for companies, government organizations, and threat hunters looking to identify the best vendor for their needs.
 Keep in mind, no one vendor can or should aim to have 100% ATT&CK coverage.
 Some blocks are completely irrelevant to many customers, while others are not relevant to EPP products.
 Moreover, every block can be tested in multiple ways.
-Check out the existing vendor evaluations and compare to Cybereason’s evaluation.
+Learn more about MITRE ATT&CK and Cybereason.

 I've spent several years in cybersecurity and have been recognized globally for my security research.
 Over the past ten years, I've held various engineering, development, and consulting roles in the technology sector and received a B.S. degree in Computer Engineering.
 Now, I am a Security Strategist at Cybereason.All Posts by Allie Mellen